DMNerd/Hackintosh/README.md

 OpenCanopy bootscreen is enabled and I am using the modern iconset

+### Working:

+As far as I can tell at this moment, this build is basically golden.
+Everything works as it should.

 ## Hardware
 | Part | Info/Link |
 | --- | --- |